weblancaster/python-studies/README.md

 ### Day 23
 Kept working on the integration of the services Solshal and solshal-scrapper, trying some security options and going through some cases python the scrapper can fail and how the main will handle the failures

+### Day 24
+Finished testing solshal and solshal-scrapper, added solshal-scrapper to docker and released the image on DockerHub.
+Started working on solshal main docker compose file to accommodate solshal-scrapper service